julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 Trying to follow every rule perfectly.
 Folk practice was flexible; rhythm matters more than precision.

 ### Are some herbs stronger when harvested on a full moon?
 Yes.
-European, North African, and Middle Eastern lore holds that herbs gathered under a bright moon — especially **Artemisia, vervain, yarrow, and rue** — were considered more potent.
+European, North African, and Middle Eastern lore holds that herbs gathered under a bright moon were considered more potent, especially **Artemisia, vervain, yarrow, and rue**.

 ### Can I practice lunar gardening indoors?
 Yes.
 Pots, bowls, or borrowed ground suffice.
 See **[Indoor Witchy Plants](/witchy-plants-to-grow-indoors/)**.
 And check out **[Plants Witches Keep in Bedrooms](/witchy-plants-bedroom/)** to make the best choice for you.